antonprv/Lightbringer/README.md

 This repository holds the game code for Lightbringer, along with Continuous Integration/Continuous Deployment (CI/CD) scripts and four custom-developed plugins.

 ### Usage Terms

-All code here is intended exclusively for **non-commercial**, **educational** purposes.
-Commercial usage of the raw code is strictly forbidden.
-However, pre-compiled standalone plugin versions may be used commercially once they become available on Fab upon completion of development.
+All provided code is designated solely for non-commercial, educational purposes.
+Any form of commercial exploitation of the raw code is explicitly prohibited.
+Pre-compiled standalone plugin versions, however, may be utilized commercially after their release on Fab following full development completion.
+Fab release will also mean that all plugins used in this game are production-ready.

 ---